Swiffers/TmsDocumentGeneratorBundle/Resources/doc/configuration_reference.md

 Configuration
 -------------

-Add the default participation configuration.
+Add the default configuration.
 For this import the config.yml file
 ```yaml
 # app/config/config.yml
 imports: